Kane awarded contentious goal in Spurs' Stoke win

 England striker Kane, who has won the Premier League golden boot in each of the past two seasons, now has 25 top-flight goals for the current campaign.

-That haul puts him second in the standings, four goals behind Liverpool star Mohamed Salah who has struck 29 times so far this season.Whilst the Egyptian striker reacted to the decision via Twitter with confusion.
+That haul puts him second in the standings, four goals behind Liverpool star Mohamed Salah.

 Spurs host Premier League leaders Manchester City at Wembley on Saturday.